 If you are thinking about taking one or more of my classes, you will want to read what I have to say about my teaching philosophy and course workload.
+I've also written some advice on succeeding as a university student.
 If you're applying for a job or graduate school, read about recommendations or references from me.

 Additional information for students, including material from prior classes, can be found here: http://bbrown.spsu.edu.